3rdCore/Shape_Retrieval/README.md

 The project lies on differents techniques such Suggestive Contouring (Canny filter), Gabor filtering (gaussian convolution on Fourier Transformation of the input image) and histogram representation using Visual Vocabulary.

+Below is the complete search pipeline for matching meshes :
 ![Alt text](images/pipeline.png?raw=true "Title")
 ## Prerequisites